-AIDA started as a project (September 2012 – December 2015) of the European Council on Refugees and Exiles (ECRE), in partnership with Forum Réfugiés-Cosi, the Hungarian Helsinki Committee and the Irish Refugee Council, and is now developing into a core activity of ECRE.
+AIDA started as a project (September 2012 – December 2015) of the European Council on Refugees and Exiles (ECRE), in partnership with Forum Réfugiés-Cosi, the Hungarian Helsinki Committee and the Irish Refugee Council, and is now developing into a core research and documentation activity of ECRE.
 The overall goal of the database is to contribute to the improvement of asylum policies and practices in Europe and the situation of asylum seekers by providing all relevant actors with appropriate tools and information to support their advocacy and litigation efforts, both at the national and European level.
 These objectives are carried out by AIDA through the following activities:

 - Country reports

 AIDA contains national reports documenting asylum procedures, reception conditions and detention in 20 countries.
 The first 14 country reports were published in July 2013 during the first phase of the project (September 2012 – December 2013) and have been regularly updated and improved, while 2 additional Member States and 2 non-EU countries were added to the database in 2014 and 2015 respectively, during the project’s second phase (January 2014 – December 2015).
 The last update of 18 country reports was completed in December 2015, while two additional countries were included in March and April 2016.